annyanir/Nianaa/src/content/blog/technology/tech.md

 ---
-layout: ../../layouts/BlogPostLayout.astro
+layout: ../../../layouts/BlogPostLayout.astro
-pageTitle: 'Nianaa Learning Blog'
+pageTitle: 'Technology Blogs'
 pageDescription: 'Welcome to Nianaa.
 A learning platform.'
 author: 'Annya Nir'
 ---
-# New way of learning.
+## A Technology Blog.

 ## With  the help of joy.
 Hi, this is a new blog.